karen93shieh/challenge_calendar/README.md

 ## Data & Conflicts
 - Local cache is stored in `localStorage` as `planner_cache`
 - Sync uses ETag and merges by `task.id`, choosing the higher `updatedAt`
-- Gist keeps a history of revisions if you need to roll back
+- Repository keeps a full git history if you need to roll back

+## Sharing & Collaboration
+- **Private Repository**: Only repository collaborators can access
+- **Organization Repository**: Members of the organization can access
+- **Public Repository**: Anyone can access (be careful with sensitive data)
+- Each user needs their own GitHub token with appropriate permissions

 ## Notes
-- This app is single-user by design.
-Keep your gist **secret**.
+- This app supports multi-user collaboration through GitHub repository access
+- Repository must have the JSON file with proper structure
 - If you later want real local notifications, wrap the PWA with Capacitor.